BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 As of release 2.1+, my program includes a transcription feature that allows you to speak a question and have it transcribed to the system clipboard, which you can then paste into the question box - thus saving time.
 This is based on the "faster-whisper" library, which, in-turn, relies upon the powerful Ctranslate2 library and the state-of-the-art "Whisper" models.
 Read these instructions carefully first before installing this repository:

+### Step 1 - Faster-Whisper Compatibility

 <details>
    <summary>I have an Intel CPU</summary>

-  Ctranslate2's documentation clearly states that it supports acceleration using an Intel CPU as well as NVIDIA GPU acceleration.
-However, it is unclear whether it supports AMD GPU acceleration.
-Ctranslate2 should default to CPU, however, if it doesn't support AMD GPU acceleration.
-Also, if you find that it's not fast enough on CPU (perhaps you have an old CPU), you should download a release prior to 2.1 and simply following the above installation instructions.
+* Ctranslate2 supports acceleration using an Intel CPU or NVIDIA GPU.
+However, it is not clear whether it supports acceleration on AMD GPUs and I can't test since I don't have one.
+Regardless, Ctranslate2 should default to using the CPU if it doesn't in-fact support AMD GPU acceleration.

+  > If you find that it's not fast enough on CPU, try a smaller model or download a release prior to 2.1 and simply follow the above installation instructions.
 </details>

 <details>
   <summary>I have an AMD CPU</summary>

-  Ctranslate2's user guide is unclear whether it supports CPU-acceleration on AMD CPUs.
-However, it does clearly support gpu-acceleration on NVIDIA GPUs and it should default to gpu-acceleration for NVIDIA GPUs.
-The documentation is unclear (yet again) whether it supports gpu-acceleration on AMD GPUs.
-Therefore, if you have an AMD CPU and GPU and encounter problems, please install a release prior to 2.1 and following the above installation instructions.
-Also, even if it does work (I haven't been able to test it), if you find that it's not fast enough you can, again, download a release prior to 2.1 and simply follow the above installation instructions.
+* Ctranslate2's documentation is not clear whether it supports acceleration on AMD CPUs.
+However, it does support acceleration on NVIDIA GPUs and it will default to this if you have one.
+The documentation is yet again unclear whether it supports acceleration on AMD GPU's, however.
+Therefore, if you have both an AMD CPU and GPU and encounter problems, please install a release prior to 2.1 and follow the above installation instructions.

+  > If you find that it's not fast enough on CPU, try a smaller model or download a release prior to 2.1 and simply follow the above installation instructions.
 </details>

+### Step 2 - Obtain Quantized Ctranslate2 Whisper Models
+In addition to my repository, you must download one or more models that are in ZIP files in Release 2.1 specifically.
+I don't currentlyk plan on uploading the models for each new release unless the technology changes.
+Feel free to test different models out!
+Smallest (lesser quality) to bigger (higher quality) are as follows:
+* tiny/tiny.en
+* base/base.en
+* small/small.en
+* medium/medium.en.
+> Contact me if you want the large-v2 model, as it's too large to upload to Github.
+Moreover, if you're super-savvy and want other quantizations for even higher quality or more customizability, contact me, I have the following additional quants for each size:
+> * float32
+> * bfloat16
+> * float16
+> * Int8_bfloat16
+> * int8_float16
+> * int8

 # Usage
 <details>